-From tedious kneaded erasers and typewriters to the exciting 3D printers and graphic tablets, designing technology has come a long way.
-Technology has made the design process quicker, cheaper, easier, safer, and sustainable.
+From tedious kneaded erasers and typewriters to exciting 3D printers and graphic tablets, designing technology has come a long way.
+Technology has made the design process quicker, cheaper, easier, safer, and more sustainable.

-From taking months to create a design to creating something and printing in a few days, technological advancements have brought a huge revolution in design.
-Cumbersome tasks are now being handled with a click of the mouse using advanced tools like 3D printing, graphic tablets, apps like Adobe Photoshop and Autodesk Maya.
+From taking months to create a design to creating something and printing it in a few days, technological advancements have brought a huge revolution in design.
+Cumbersome tasks are now being handled with a click of the mouse using advanced tools like 3D printing, graphic tablets, and apps like Adobe Photoshop and Autodesk Maya.

 Technological innovations have not only fastened the design process but also removed the risks associated with design.
 From fire extinguishers to car airbags, design paired with technology has created our lives safer.

 In addition to this, technology has reduced the cost of designing.
-Technology has brought, for designers, so many tools like Canva, Adobe Photoshop which help them to create designs at a reduced cost.
-Social media sites like Pinterest, Etsy, Redbubble, have increased the accessibility to the designs.
+Technology has brought, designers, so many tools like Canva, and Adobe Photoshop which help them to create designs at a reduced cost.
+Social media sites like Pinterest, Etsy, and Redbubble, have increased the accessibility to the designs.

 With these advanced tools and techniques comes a better quality of different designs, resolutions, and colors.
-Today’s design is so much more complex and detailed, that were once considered impossible to design.
+Today’s design is so much more complex and detailed, that was once considered impossible to design.

 Design and technology are going hand in hand.

 Look at this amazing plan for LA.
-Los Angeles is retrofitting 4,500 miles of orange-yellow sodium-vapor streetlights with a moonlight-hued matrix of LEDs.
+Los Angeles is retrofitting 4,500 miles of orange-yellow sodium-vapour streetlights with a moonlight-hued matrix of LEDs.
 Each lamp will link wirelessly to the Bureau of Street Lighting.
 This will inform the headquarters whether it’s on, off, broken, etc. Not just this, but in the future, lights will change differently in response to what’s happening around them, such as police or ambulances being on their way, or pedestrians walking down the road.